NAKASENDO WAY WITH AUSWALK

-Take a stroll into Japan’s past along the Nakasendo Way trail, an old traveller’s road from the Edo period, which lasted from 1603 to 1868.
-Nakasendo which literally means “Central Mountain Road” or “Inner Mountain Path, a trail that was once connected by a string of villages that provided lodging and sustenance for shoguns, retainers, samurai and daimyo (feudal lords)
+The Nakasendo Way Way is one of Japan’s oldest walking routes.
+Effectively, an old mail or postal route from the Edo period.
+The Edo period lasted from 1603 to 1868.
+Nakasendo, which literally means “Central Mountain Road” or “Inner Mountain Path, is a trail that once connected a string of villages that provided lodging and sustenance for shoguns, retainers, samurai and daimyo (they were also called feudal lords)

 Nakasendo Highlights 5 days